mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

 - Please note that this tutorial  is intended for explorative and illustrative purposes only.
 It is meant to inspire ideas and should not be taken as prescriptive advice.
 Any implementation of the techniques described in this tutorial as part of your application should be thoroughly validated and tested to ensure accuracy, validity, compatibility with your specific use case and technical environment.

+- Data Activator can have Power BI report as source , we focus here on Azure eventhub real time streaming alerts in this article

 ## Prerequisites

 - Azure subscription with Azure Event Hub resource.